 \section{Abstract}

-This paper revisits the Polyak step size schedule for convex optimization problems, proving that a simple variant of it simultaneously attains near optimal convergence rates for the gradient descent algorithm, for all ranges of strong convexity, smoothness, and Lipschitz parameters, without a-priory knowledge of these parameters.
+This note revisits the Polyak step size schedule for convex optimization problems, proving that a simple variant of it simultaneously attains near optimal convergence rates for the gradient descent algorithm, for all ranges of strong convexity, smoothness, and Lipschitz parameters, without a priori knowledge of these parameters.